 The Current Online Sports Betting Situation in Wyoming

 Wyoming’s view on gambling is different than most other states.
-In most states the laws say that an activity is game of chance (ie a gambling activity) if a significant percentage of the outcome is deemed to be strictly based on variance.
+In most states, the laws say that an activity is a game of chance (ie a gambling activity) if a significant percentage of the outcome is deemed to be strictly based on variance.

 In Wyoming, however, if there is even the slightest element of luck involved it will almost always be considered gambling and therefore illegal.
 The few exceptions they’ve made to this rule include charitable gambling and various forms of social gambling.